Written by Shannon, mother of Elder Jacob Avery

 I don't think anything could have prepared me for all the different emotions I've felt over this week (and the previous months).
 The last three days, especially, have been a mixture of sadness, joy, anticipation, dread, pride, fear, hope, and most of all love.
 Ironing his 10 white dress shirts, placing copies of The Book of Mormon in his carry-on bag "just in case" he found someone who needed one... every little thing seemed to bring me to tears.

-Elder Avery posed for a final picture in the
+Elder Avery posed for a final picture in the wee hours of the morning. |

 From the time he was born, I hoped Jake would choose to serve a mission for The Church of Jesus Christ of Latter-day Saints.
 Being a convert to the church, I remember my life before and can't imagine where I would be without it.
 I thank my Father in Heaven regularly for the missionaries who left their homes and families to travel to a distant place and teach my family the true gospel of Jesus Christ.
 I can hardly describe the joy I felt when Jacob made the decision for himself to share that same gift with others.